digiscot/digiscot-website/pages/projects/inverclyde-council.md

 We carried out evaluation at the end of each class and the feedback was very good.
 For instance in one (anonymised) questionnaire 63% of learners said the course was ‘excellent’ while the remaining 27% said it was ‘good’.
 Written comments were also very encouraging.
 Typical responses were:
->As I've been trying to sort out my Family Tree for years, I'm relieved that this course is helping.
-It also boosts my computing skills
+>*"As I've been trying to sort out my Family Tree for years, I'm relieved that this course is helping.
+It also boosts my computing skills"*
- “This was most interesting absorbing course with a variety of facets: Genealogy, Local History and computer search skills” “Really enjoyed the course”
+>*“This was most interesting absorbing course with a variety of facets: Genealogy, Local History and computer search skills”*
+>*“Really enjoyed the course”*
-“Not being computer literate it took me time to learn.
-Overall very pleased with the course”.
+>*“Not being computer literate it took me time to learn.
+Overall very pleased with the course.”*
- “Course was excellent in helping and advising on how to obtain information” “I learned about different websites and where to look for information”.
+>*“Course was excellent in helping and advising on how to obtain information”*
+>*“I learned about different websites and where to look for information.”*

 We also asked learners to complete the Basic Digital Skills Assessment Questionnaire.
 We did find that many Learners had well developed Digital Skills before starting the course: in 6 Skill areas more than 50% of learners reported they “could carry out the skill” beforehand.
 Nevertheless, the number of learners able to carry out skills improved in all 11 skill areas.
 In several areas very significant increases in capability were seen.
 For instance Verifying sources of information increased from 27.5% to 72.5%, Completing On-Line Application forms increased from 22.5% to 92.5%, and Buying Items or services from 58% to 95%.
 All the learners developed appropriate skills in ICT such as: using the Internet to access a number of web sites for researching local history; applying on line to join sites such as Ancestry.co.uk and ‘ScotlandsPeople.co.uk;  saving information to/from USB sticks; printing.
 Some learners extended their skills to include: scanning photographs; using templates to record their researches; word-processing their research findings; formatting images downloaded from the internet.